 I firmly believe that there’s no such thing as too many acts of kindness.
-In light of our current circumstances, it’s been so heartwarming to see that a decent proportion of the general public are shining bright and coming forward to volunteer, doing all they can to help others.
+In light of the current situation, it’s been so heartwarming to see the general public coming forward to volunteer, asking what they can do to help others.

 With restrictions on work, socialising and leaving the house, many people are suddenly finding themselves with time on their hands.
-Now, I know as well as you do that this time could readily be passed motherlode-ing to your heart’s content on The Sims or watching Netflix all day every day, but hear me out here: what if I told you that you could easily support deserving charities and the vulnerable people they work with… and still have plenty of time to devote to your favourite series on the side?
+Now, I know as well as you do that this time could readily be passed motherlode-ing to your heart’s content on The Sims or watching Netflix all day every day, but hear me out here: what if I told you that you could easily support deserving charities and the vulnerable people they work with… without leaving your home?

-Again, many people have recently shown true selflessness in signing up as NHS volunteers or being out and about providing key services.
-When, however, you’re physically unable to leave the house, it can be really hard to seek opportunities where you really feel as though you’re doing something worthwhile.
-And since us chronically ill folk genuinely have so much to offer, it’s time we look at ways of getting around these hurdles.
+I know first-hand that living with a health condition that makes it difficult to get out and about means it’s much more challenging to find opportunities where you really feel as though you’re doing something worthwhile.
+And since us chronically ill folk have so much to offer, it’s time we look at ways of getting around these hurdles.

-So, today let me introduce to you to a few potential lines of interest where you can volunteer from home.
-Whilst they’re not specifically related to the pandemic, I’m sure you’ll agree that the charity sector and those they work with could do with your support now more than ever.
-We’ll start with the more defined and established schemes, and then move on to more general suggestions for how you can use your initiative to find opportunities that really utilise your skills…
+So today, let me introduce you to a few potential ways you can volunteer from home.
+Whilst they’re not specifically related to the pandemic, I’m sure you’ll agree that the charity sector could do with your support now more than ever.
+We’ll start with the more established schemes, and then move on to more general suggestions for how you can use your initiative to find opportunities that suit your skills…